Cup-Of-JavaScript/javascript-postgres-db/readme.md

 ## Joins

 #### Inner
-- `Table A join Table B` reads: Return ONLY the rows that match from Table A and Table B.
+- `Table A join Table B`: Return ONLY the rows that match from Table A and Table B.
 - No reason to specify "inner"

 Example: